bernedom/SI/README.md

 ### Installing

 The default installation location for SI is  `/usr/local/lib/SI`.
-SI can be installed using raw cmake, cpack (cmakes package mechanism), or as a conan.io package provided from [Bintray](https://bintray.com/bernedom/conan/si%3ASI)
+SI can be installed using raw cmake, cpack (cmakes package mechanism), or as a conan.io package provided from [conan center](https://conan.io/center/si/)

 See [the installation guide](doc/installation-guide.md) for detailed instructions